-Hello, my name is Thomas John McNab, I’ve just turned twenty-eight, and I have lived my entire life with a genetic condition called Congenital Erythropoietic Porphyria.
+Hello, my name is Thomas John McNab, I’m just about to turn thirty-four, and I have lived my entire life with a genetic condition called Congenital Erythropoietic Porphyria.
 It is a very rare disease – little more than two-hundred people in the world live with this condition.
 Basically, what it boils down to is this: I have an allergy to sunlight.
 It affects my skin, causing blisters to appear on light exposed skin which causes scarring.
 I have suffered with it from birth.
 It took me a year to be diagnosed.
 My parents, especially my mum, went through a tough time getting answers to what was wrong with me.
 Nowadays, babies diagnosed with C.E.P. are given a Bone Marrow Transplant as soon as possible.
 I was thirteen when my sister donated her bone marrow, and I had a Bone Marrow Transplant in 1999 – but it failed to cure me.

 2nd June, 1986: The day I was born.
 My mum and dad didn’t know about my illness yet.

 1987: My teeth were coming through a different colour and I was getting blisters.
 My mum and dad took me to the doctors.
 They gave me different medication, mainly for chickenpox.
 At 10 Month old.
 My mum and dad took me into hospital.
 A doctor who saw me for the first time recognised my symptoms as a rare illness.
 Tests were taken and after 6 weeks in isolation I was diagnosed with Congenital Erythropoietic Porphyria.
 All my mum was told was to keep me out of the sun.
 I’d have an enlarged spleen and liver and I would probably live to be 10 years old.